wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-authentication-for-messaging/includes/6-modern-authentication.md

         Set-OrganizationConfig -OAuth2ClientProfileEnabled $false
         ```

-To verify that these changes where successful, again using Exchange Online PowerShell, run the following command:
+To verify that these changes were successful, again using Exchange Online PowerShell, run the following command:

 ```powershell
 Get-OrganizationConfig | Format-Table Name,OAuth* -Auto